PAGE TOP

 Zero Energy Buildings (ZEB)

 In light of the target to achieve carbon neutrality by 2050, the clients' awareness of energy conservation and the use of renewable energy is continuously rising.
-In this context, we are proposing the application of Zero Energy Building(ZEB) technologies.
+In this context, we are promoting active proposal of the application of Zero Energy Building(ZEB) technologies.

 Our target for FY 3/26 is increasing the percentage of ZEB buildings to 50% or higher of all design/consulting projects undertaken by POC.

-The certifier, Sustainable Open Innovation Initiative, registers corporations that provide consultation services and business support for designing ZEB and other energy-efficient buildings.
+The certifier, Sustainable Open Innovation Initiative (SII), registers corporations that provide consultation services and business support for designing ZEB and other energy-efficient buildings.
 We will continuously make ZEB conversion proposals, subsidy applications, etc. to our clients.

-In addition, we introduced a ZEB Planner evaluation system in propotion to annouced orders received during FY 3/23 and report of orders received, to evaluate the achievement with a maximum 5-star rating for each building size (TFA).
+In addition, SII introduced a ZEB Planner evaluation system, where they evaluate registered corporations in proportion to their announced orders received during FY 3/25 and report of orders received, with a maximum 5-star rating for each building size (TFA).

 Obtained ZEB Planner certification